When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Brian

-• Brian May: Musician and member of the band Queen.
+• Brian May: The legendary guitarist and astrophysicist from the band Queen.

-• Brian O’Connor: Character in The Fast and Furious franchise.
+• Brian O’Conner: The undercover cop and street racer played by Paul Walker in The Fast and the Furious franchise.

-• Brian Johnson: Character in The Breakfast Club.
+• Brian Johnson: The “Brain” character in the quintessential 80s movie The Breakfast Club.

 What Is the Difference Between Brian and Bryan?